MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Business processes*: This flow supports the *purchasing ticket* process, but in an asynchronous way that makes it less critical.

-- *Process owner*: The sales department.
+- *Process owner*: Director of Sales.

+- *Stakeholders*: Sales department, Concert planning and operations, Platform team, Application team.

-- *Escalation paths*: Stakeholders and platform or application teams.
+- *Escalation paths*: Sales department, platform team, or application team.

-- *Business impact*: This flow doesn't require high availability because concerts are proactively created on a weekly basis.
+- *Business impact*: This flow is important to the availability of new concerts on the sales platforms.
+Concert availability is key to the main revenue flow of the business.
 If this flow isn't available when a call center employee needs to create a concert, it affects revenue and reputation.
+This flow doesn't require high availability because concerts are proactively created on a weekly basis.
+The sales department has requested 95% overall availability for this process, and are ok with non-business-hours downtime for maintenance.

-- *Criticality rating*: Medium.
+- *Criticality rating*: Low.

 ### User flow 2: Search concerts

 *Flow description*: Call center employees use the application to search for upcoming concerts.

-- *Business processes*: This flow supports the *purchasing ticket* process, but call center employees can opt to list concerts if the search function isn't available.
+- *Business processes*: This flow supports the *purchasing ticket* process, but call center employees can opt to list all concerts if the search function isn't available.

 - *Process owner*: The UX (user experience) department.

+- *Stakeholders*: Sales department, Platform team, Application team.

-- *Escalation path*: Stakeholders and platform or application teams.
+- *Escalation path*: Platform or application teams.
+Sales department manager on-call.

-- *Business impact*: This flow doesn't require high availability because call center employees can also list concerts.
+- *Business impact*: This flow allows call center employees to quickly find concerts matching customer requests and is part of the normal sales process.
+It doesn't require high availability because call center employees can also list concerts.
 If this flow isn't available when a call center employee searches for a concert, it affects the application's reputation.
 The call center employee's experience might degrade and it might affect productivity because the employee spends more time on a call.
+Customers may be frustrated by longer delays, or by wait/hold times.
+The sales department has requested 99% availability during normal business hours.

-- *Criticality rating*: Low.
+- *Criticality rating*: Medium.

 ### User flow 3: Get a list of the concerts